-Issue Solution Baseline drift Maintain constant temperature conditions during the measurement.
+Issue Solution Baseline drift Maintain constant temperature conditions du- ring the measurement.
 Device will not turn on Inspect the power cable to be sure it is plugged into the power supply.
 Device cannot be calibrated Fasten the knurled-head screws on the flow cell to prevent incursion from interfering light or an electronics error.
 Insert the test cell.
 Inspect the calibration with a weak absorbing eluent.
 Baseline noise Inspect the flow cell assembly.
 Fasten the knurled-head screws on the flow cell to prevent incursion from interfering light or an electronics error.
 Replace the defective flow cell.
-Inspect the service life of the D2 lamp Reduce the air in the flow cell by using a degasser.
-The relationship of the signal to the light path reference is very low Rinsing the Flow Cell.
+Inspect the operating time of the Deuteriumand Halogen lamp via the lamps GLP menu.
+Reduce the air in the flow cell by using a degasser.
+The relationship of the signal to the light path reference is very low Rinsing the flow cell.
 Clean the flow cell window.
 Exchange lamp (spectrum source).